exercism/website-copy/tracks/python/exercises/matching-brackets/mentoring.md

 The intent is to provide direction if one would like to delve deeper into this topic.

 Regular expressions are often a go-to for parsing strings.
-However, regular expressions are a poor fit for this particular exercise.
+However, standard regular expressions are a poor fit for this particular exercise.
 Below is some theory which explains why it is a poor fit.

 In formal language theory, computer science and linguistics, the Chomsky hierarchy [Chomsky hierarchy][chomsky-hierarchy] is a hierarchy of *formal grammars*.